Akai Ito (horse): 2021: four-year-old season

-After a summer break Akai Ito returned in the Grade 2 Fuchu Himba Stakes at Tokyo on 16 October and came home seventh of the eighteen runners behind Shadow Diva.
-Despite never having won or placed in a Graded stakes race, the mare was then stepped up to the highest level to contest the Grade 1 Queen Elizabeth II Cup over 2200 metres at Hanshin on 14 November when she was partnered by Hideaki Miyuki and went off at odds of 64/1 in a seventeen-runner field.
+After a summer break, Akai Ito returned in the Grade 2 Fuchu Himba Stakes at Tokyo on 16 October and came home seventh of the eighteen runners behind Shadow Diva.
+Despite never having won or placed in a Graded stakes race, the mare was then stepped up to the highest level to contest the Grade 1 Queen Elizabeth II Cup over 2200 metres at Hanshin on 14 November with Hideaki Miyuki in the saddle and went off at odds of 64/1 in a seventeen-runner field.
 Lei Papale started favourite while the other contenders included Akaitorino Musume, Win Marilyn (Sankei Sho All Comers), Terzetto (Lord Derby Challenge Trophy), Win Kiitos (Meguro Kinen), Rambling Alley (Nakayama Himba Stakes), Des Ailes (Hanshin Himba Stakes) and Soft Fruit.
 Akai Ito was towards the back of the field as usual but made a forward move on the far outside approaching the final turn.
 She maintained her progress in the straight, overtook Lei Papale 200 metres from the finish and won by two lengths from Stellaria.
 After the race Miyuki said “As she seemed to be a bit tense when I trained her the other day, I tried to race her in her own rhythm...
 I was able to eventually race her in the intended position at the backstretch.
 I was confident that she would stretch well and I made bid earlier than usual.
 We were able to take the front earlier than I had expected and, as there was no horse right behind us, I just kept on urging her to go."
 Her trainer Kazuya Nakatake commented "She was really strong.
 I think it really helped having had a good long rest until the Fuchu Himba Stakes.
 She was in excellent shape but the jockey’s judgment was excellent too.
 And things came together very well for her."